 Heye also e-mailed reporters Tuesday attacking the “anonymously sourced” Politico article and offering “some context and a fuller picture” than what he said was reported.

 He pointed out that the Democratic National Committee had only slightly more cash on hand at the end of January ($10.2 million) as the RNC ($9.5 million) – and said that unlike their Democratic counterpart, the RNC has no debt.
 As for the spending, Heye wrote: “It costs money to make money.”

 The RNC, for instance, spent $10,000 on one fundraiser with former House Speaker Newt Gingrich last year at Spago, the upscale Wolfgang Puck restaurant in Beverly Hills.

 But Heye argued that the RNC must be “more aggressive than the DNC in its fundraising efforts” because Democrats control the White House and both chambers of Congress.

-“Therefore, a fundraiser with Newt Gingrich at Spago (an event that cost $10,000, but raised $53,000) or events such as inviting donors to a Redskins game become necessary,” Heye said in the e-mail, noting that Democrats have also doled out large sums to hold fundraisers at fancy venues.
+“Therefore, a fundraiser with Newt Gingrich at Spago (an event that cost $10,000, but raised $53,000) or events such as inviting donors to a Washington Football Team game become necessary,” Heye said in the e-mail, noting that Democrats have also doled out large sums to hold fundraisers at fancy venues.